-Wisconsin born and raised, Dan Levan is an old soul in young body.
+Wisconsin born and raised, Dan Levan is an old soul in a young body.
 He is described by his colleagues as diverse, well-rounded and cheeky and, in his spare time, can be found perusing the local thrift store for a good deal.
 He’s passionate about music (especially metal), books or movies with a good plot, and is wise beyond his years.

 Aventuron's resident “strong guy” dabbles in writing, builds computers from scratch and enjoys all things tech related.
 He has big dreams for himself and Aventuron, and his passion for helping other people is paralleled by his thirst for knowledge.
 There’s not much Dan can’t do!